Stefal/FSX-Panel/README.md

 Tips:
 Create a shortcut for the two .exe, and assign an available keyboard shortcut.
 For example : Ctrl+Alt+F11 to save and Ctrl+Alt+F12 to restore.

+To run the scripts and/or build the .exe you need AutoiT: https://www.autoitscript.com/site/autoit/